umputun/remark42/site/src/docs/contributing/backend/index.md

 You have to [install](https://golang.org/doc/install) the latest stable `go` toolchain to run the backend locally.

-In order to have working Remark42 installation you need once to copy frontend static files to `./backend/web` directory from `master` docker image, and also copy files from `./templates` to the `./backend` as they are expected to be where application starts:
+In order to have working Remark42 installation you need once to copy frontend static files to `./backend/web` directory from `master` docker image, as it is expected to be where application compiles:

 ```shell
 # frontend files